Shopify/polaris/src/components/Autocomplete/README.md

 ### Keyboard support

 - Give the autocomplete text input keyboard focus with the <kbd>tab</kbd> key (or <kbd>shift</kbd> + <kbd>tab</kbd> when tabbing backwards)
-- Access the list of options with the up and down arrow keys.
+- Access the list of options with the up and down arrow keys
-- Select an option that has focus with the <kbd>enter</kbd>/<kbd>return</kbd> key.
+- Select an option that has focus with the <kbd>enter</kbd>/<kbd>return</kbd> key

 <!-- /content-for -->